 1919-1925: Streetlights begin to be installed in residential areas.

 1922: Bowie School is built adjacent to the West Side School.
 The West Side School is razed for the construction of a gymnasium for Bowie.

-Newer and newer technologies continued to be rolled out seemingly every day.
-More and more areas of Bryan were becoming electrified and street lights began going up in residential areas.
-Bryan was described in newspaper advertisements back east as “The Promised Land.”
+Newer and newer technologies continued to roll out seemingly every day.
+More and more areas of Bryan were becoming electrified, and street lights began going up in residential areas.
+Bryan was described in newspaper advertisements back East as “The Promised Land.”

-But in 1927, after seeing a newspaper advertisement “Come to the Promised Land: Bryan, Texas,” Andersson decided it was time for a change.
-In April 1927, he travelled to Bryan where he purchased a farm and then returned to New York to collect his family and move them all to “The Promised Land.”
+In 1927, after seeing the newspaper ad – “Come to the Promised Land: Bryan, Texas” – Andersson decided it was time for a change.
+In April 1927, he traveled to Bryan, where he purchased a farm, and then returned to New York to collect his family and move them all to “The Promised Land.”

 🎧 From Brooklyn to Bryan: Listen to the story of how August B. Andersson and wife Frieda Walter Andersson moved with their family to Bryan in 1927.